caprica/dev-guides/devops/aws-elasticcontainerregistry.md

 ## Creating a repository

-If this is the first repository, ese the `Get started` button.
+If this is the first repository, use the `Get started` button.

 The repository name may be related to a specific project, or may be more general - it depends if there is a need to keep various different images separately or not.